Mallorca Narrow Gauge

 A day out on the Soller network which is over one hundred years old and operates with historic rolling stock.
-First we travel on the 27km long Soller train from Palma through the Sierra de Tramuntana Mountains to the north of the island.
+First you travel on the 27km long Soller train from Palma through the Sierra de Tramuntana Mountains to the north of the island.
 The train terminates in the town of Soller which, with its warren of narrow streets, is still charming in spite of the tourist influx.
-After a break to explore we continue by tram to the port of Soller.
+After a break to explore you continue by tram to the port of Soller.
 The tram was originally designed to carry passengers but has also been used to transport goods such as fish.
-We return to Palma by the same tram and train route.
+You return to Palma by the same tram and train route.

 Day 4 – Inca

-Leaving Palma after breakfast we take a short train journey to Inca, the third largest town on the island.
+Leaving Palma after breakfast you take a short train journey to Inca, the third largest town on the island.
 All of the lines on the island were originally 914mm narrow gauge lines, but, except for the lines run by Ferrocarril de Sóller S.A., have since been converted to 1,000mm gauge.
 Inca is well worth exploring and Thursday is market day showcasing the local leather trade.
 After a break, carry on by train to Sa Pobla which is very rural and well off the tourist trail.

 Day 5 – Pollença